AndreasAvgou/AndreasAvgou/README.md

 I thrive in collaborative settings where I can leverage my theoretical knowledge and technical expertise to make significant contributions while growing within a dynamic environment.
 Driven by an unyielding passion for learning and skill expansion, my goal is to develop projects that are both impressive and impactful.

-I enjoy collaborative environments where I can apply my theoretical knowledge and technical skills to make a meaningful contribution and develop in a dynamic working environment.
-I am driven by a constant desire to learn and expand my skills, with the aim of developing projects that are not only impressive but also impactful.

 If you'd like to connect or have any questions, please feel free to reach out by [opening an issue on my GitHub](https://github.com/AndreasAvgou/AndreasAvgou/issues/new).
 <div id="header" align="center">
   <img src="https://media.giphy.com/media/vLlpbDafjgHystuJ0a/giphy.gif" width="100"/>